Democratic Procedures Committee

 Like a motion to Union Council the motion should cover the following:

-- 5. A document must be submitted that shows an edited version of the bylaws or constitution you are submitting complete with strike throughs and clearly marked additions, if appropriate.
+- 2. A document must be submitted that shows an edited version of the bye-laws or constitution you are submitting complete with strike throughs and clearly marked additions, if appropriate.

 If you need any guidance and support on any of the above, including how to submit your motion, get in touch with a member of the Representation Development Team.